jigglesaw/Web_app_diet_watch/README.md

 # Web_app_diet_watch
-Recommends calorie intake and how much calories should be burnt using XGBoost Classifier algorithm.
+Recommends calorie intake and how much calories should be burnt using XGBooster algorithm.